-Hire professionals to get the peace of mind you deserve, knowing that everything was done correctly!
+Hire a professional estate planning lawyer in Orlando to get the peace of mind you deserve, knowing that everything was done correctly!

 8. Plan for more than just asset distribution

-Estate planning does not only consist of asset distribution.
-Your attorney should discuss a power of attorney for managing your finances during incapacitation and in the case of death (durable power of attorney), health care surrogate documents which appoint a representative to make healthcare decisions on your behalf, guardianship of minor children, and living wills for specific wishes that need completion on behalf of an individual.
+Orlando estate planning does not only consist of asset distribution.
+Your estate attorney should discuss a power of attorney for managing your finances during incapacitation and in the case of death (durable power of attorney), health care surrogate documents which appoint a representative to make health care decisions on your behalf, guardianship of minor children, and living wills for specific wishes that need completion on behalf of an individual.
 There is so much more to plan for other than inheritance.
 Ensure your children and finances are in good hands by deciding now, while you still can!

 9. Avoid probate as much as possible